steevehook/5m-friday/go-in-2020/README.md

 ## Simplicity

+- The language philosophy
-- Limited feature set & keywords (no fancy features)
+- Limited feature set & keywords (no fancy features like generics)
-- Simple & limited data structures
+- Simple & limited data structures (no classes, just funcs and types)

 ## Reliability